Paola Prestini

-Biography
+Early life and education

-Prestini was born in Italy, and graduated from the Juilliard School, where she "had already developed a reputation as a formidable impresario even before she graduated".
+Prestini was born in Italy and graduated from the Juilliard School, where she "had already developed a reputation as a formidable impresario even before she graduated."
 She studied there under Samuel Adler, Robert Beaser, and Sir Peter Maxwell Davies.
 She was also a PD Soros Fellow.
-Most recently she was named one of “Musical America 30 Innovators”.
+Most recently, in 2016, she was named by Musical America, one of 30 “Innovators” of the year.

+Career

 In 1999, while still a student, Prestini co-founded VisionIntoArt, an interdisciplinary arts company that established the annual 21c Liederabend festival, which went on to be performed at Disney Hall with the Los Angeles Philharmonic, and at BAM's 2013 Next Wave Festival (in collaboration with Beth Morrison Projects), the Colorado Project (for which the New York Times called her music "downright gorgeous") premiered at Houston's Da Camera Series, The Met Museum, Stanford University and the Kennedy Center, and a variety of other multimedia collaborations.
 Her Hubble Cantata was performed in the largest to date communal VR experience at Bric's Celebrate Brooklyn; the New Yorker said of the event "six thousand of us together, in Prospect Park, Brooklyn, [were] floating around the Orion Nebula...Crescendos, beauty, drama…It astounded me, this feeling of floating above Earth, and tears began to emerge from my cardboard goggles..." while Hyperallergic called it "a thundering opus”.
 Nature Magazine called it "a highly collaborative meld of science and art."

 She is also the founding artistic director and CEO of National Sawdust.
 Her programming endeavors there have "earned her large stores of gratitude in the new-music world".
 She has been quoted by Timeout NY as "Paola Prestini is a name to know in New York new music, as she works to secure a home for innovative composition and performance in Williamsburg".